codership/documentation/galeracluster/source/training/tutorials/galera-backup.rst

    TO 'replicator'@'172.31.31.75'
    IDENTIFIED BY 'Rover123!';

 Now we can configure the replica.
-Again, the replica is not a node in the Galera cluster.
-It’s an extra server that will be replicating the transactions of one of the Galera nodes.
+Again, the replica is not a node in the Galera Cluster.
+It is an extra server that will be replicating the transactions of one of the Galera nodes.

 .. rst-class:: sub-heading